flatbill/eleventy-netlify-boilerplate/pages/home.md

   key: Home
   order: 0
 ---

-# Welcome Home Sentient Beings
+## Welcome Home Sentient Beings
 Home file is eleventy-netlify-boilerplate/pages/home.md These web pages are a mix of .ntk (nunjucks)  and  .md (markdown text files).

->Look mom, i'm writing text as markdown in eleventy-netlify-boilerplate/pages/home.md See the BLOG section for notes on markdown.
+>Look mom, I'm writing text as markdown in eleventy-netlify-boilerplate/pages/home.md See the BLOG section for notes on markdown.

 ###### How does this site work ?
 This '11ty app' is in a github repo.
 Tie the github repo to a Netlify site.
-I forgot how I did that in Netlify.
-Maybe Netlify site settings, build settings.
-Oh, and Netlify somehow has 'rights' to read my github repo.
+Netlify site settings, build settings, Link site to a github repo.

 For changes (in my repo) to take effect:
 Set Netlify auto-publish ON, or manually trigger a Netlify deploy of this site.

-How do I pretty up this ugly site?
-I'm trying bulma.css in the ntk files.
-Then put content into markdown .md files.

-##### Why use 11ty on Netlify ?
+###### Why use 11ty on Netlify ?
 Some call 11ty a way to do Component Driven Design.
 It feels more like snippet-driven-design.
 Seperate content from layout.
 A static site.
 11ty seems to be a tool for people who used to be web masters. there is a learning curve to 11ty.

+###### How do I pretty up this ugly site?
+I'm trying bulma.css in the ntk files.
+Then put content into markdown .md files.

-##### how to create blog info. (create 'posts').
+###### how to create blog info. (create 'posts').
 Create more .md files in github, and re-publish.
 I mean, go to github, folder bla bla /posts, create like sixthPost.md file to do a new post.